USG FAST/EFAST Course

 eFAST (extended FAST) is an extended version of the FAST examination, additionally including:

-assessment of the pleura to detect pneumothorax (air in the pleural cavity),
+the assessment of the pleura to detect pneumothorax (air in the pleural cavity),

-assessment of the presence of fluid in the pleural cavity (e.g., blood).
+the assessment of the presence of fluid in the pleural cavity (e.g., blood).

 After the course, participants receive a Certificate.